Analytics

 Pay Rates in Manchester (2026)

-Manchester rates are broadly aligned with the national living wage and wider UK averages, though London and the South East typically exceed these figures by 10–15%.
-Unsociable hours premiums (weekends, nights, bank holidays) typically add 15–25% to base rates depending on employer and role type.
+Manchester rates are broadly aligned with national averages, though London and Southeast England typically command 10–15% premiums.
+Unsociable hours premiums (nights, weekends, bank holidays) typically add 10–25% to base rates.

 Qualifications & Certifications Required